Travelogue Argentina 2003

 In Buenos Aires my backpack wasn’t there, but it wasn’t a surprise, because it was quite likely that our sprint through Paris Airport was too fast for the luggage crew … They meanwhile told me that my luggage was seen in San Paolo and was to arrive “one of these days”.

-I took a hotel in San Telmo one of the oldest parts of Buenos Aires .
-The weather was cloudy and it even rained a little, temperatures slightly above 20 C and humid.
+I took a hotel in San Telmo one of the oldest parts of Buenos Aires.
+Although I have a guidebook from 2003, the price information is all wrong: everything costs up to half less.
+In this case, tourists are the crisis parasites. he weather was cloudy and it even rained a little, temperatures slightly above 20 C and humid.
 This gives me a little time to get used to the heat because only days before they had up to 42 C and it will be like this soon again.
-In the afternoon I walked through the city and so my first Tango demonstrations in a little park, drank a coffee and let the country, the mentality of the people and the atmosphere sink into my mind.
+In the afternoon I walked through the city and saw my first Tango demonstrations in a little park, drank a coffee and let the country, the mentality of the people and the atmosphere sink into my mind.

 I booked a city tour which turned out to be a kind of taxi driver driving me through the city.
+I don’t even know now if he would have spoken English at all (he knew Danish!!!).
+In any case, communication in Spanish was somewhat limited, as he spoke a very strong dialect, like some Argentines.
 So I didn’t get the usual anecdotes of tourist guides but could tell the driver to stop whenever I saw something I liked.
 Buenos Aires has beautiful places and looks more (South-) European to me than Latin American.
 If you do not know the city it is hard to see signs of the crisis though there are many closed shops and empty houses.

-Wandering through the city I saw an announcement of a Tango show and tried it though in the theatre where it was supposed to happen I couldn’t spot the same announcements.
-There were Tango lessons (couldn’t participate, no suiting shoes and a little smelly as I couldn’t change my cloths for a few days) and then a show: It was not what I expected, it was variety (?), comedy, songs and travesty, quite funny and good though my Spanish was not good enough to understand everything.
-But after the show there was public dancing: I had stumbled in one of the few places were Argentines go to dance the tango.
+Wandering through the city I saw an announcement of a Tango show.
+The information looked good and I wasn’t put off by the fact that there weren’t any posters for the event in the cafe / theater.
+There were Tango lessons (I couldn’t participate, no suiting shoes and I was a little smelly as I couldn’t change my cloths for a few days) and then a show.
+It was not what I expected, it was a variety show, comedy, songs and travesty, quite funny and good though my Spanish was not good enough to understand everything.
+But after the show there was public dancing: I had stumbled in one of the few places were Argentines go to dance tango.
 All of the couples danced fine, some extremely well: What a dance!

 They said my backpack was to arrive today in the morning … hopefully it does.
 If the UN inspectors would find my socks in one of Saddam’s palaces they might sue him for possession of biological weapons.